Seefzi/CableBanisher/README.md

 # Old Script Version:

 I highly recommend the C# app version over the script version.
 It doesn't require the extra work the PowerShell script does, and it's more secure than leaving your ExecutionPolicy open.
-If you used the PowerShell script to set up a network adapter, you can still use the script to reset it.
+If you used the PowerShell script to set up a network adapter, you can still use the C# app to reset it, no problemo.

 If you still decide to use the script version: